 How to Make a Stand-Out Online Teacher Resume (+ Sample!)By Krzl Light Nuñes

-Whether you want to get your feet wet in online English teaching or ready to press the “apply” button on that virtual ESL job post, you will surely be asked for your online teacher resume.
+Whether you want to get your feet wet in online English teaching or are ready to press the “apply” button on that virtual ESL job post, you will surely be asked for your online teacher resume.
 But you may wonder, is it important to have a resume specific to teaching English online?
 Definitely!
 But don’t worry, it’s not difficult to make one, especially if you give the resume you already have a little revamp.
 Here’s how you can make your professional profile dazzle, plus a sample resume for inspiration.

 How is a resume for an online teaching job different?